 A few months ago I blogged about the newish trend in all-singing-all-dancing websites with massive images and text that swim into view from the top, left, right and bottom and then back out again.
 These websites can be very hard to navigate your way through and the visual gymnastics can leave you feeling quite poorly.
 Continue reading “When your bells-and-whistles website goes wrong”

 I’ve been gathering together some new testimonials for my new website – to add to the zillions I already have.
 Below is a sneak preview of what my current clients are saying about my copywriting services.
 And the pic is a sneak preview of (the top section of) my new website home page (it’s 100% responsive and contains some nifty transitions and other cool, modern CSS3 features.
 I’ve built it from the ground up i.e. no templates, WordPress, etc. Pure html5 / CSS3 coding)… Continue reading “New testimonials from my clients”

 Yesterday around 7pm I had that ‘Eureka!’ moment when all the website coding I’d been tinkering around with for my new website ‘just worked’.
 I have learned how to do the coolest mouse roll-over effect ever and, just as important, I know why it does what it does and how to customised it for other uses.
 Continue reading “I love website coding so much I could marry it”

 I’m so excited!
 I’ve been a bit under the weather over the last few months but I’ve used the time productively by bringing my html and website coding skills bang up to date.
-I’ve been using my own website as a ‘guinea pig’ and it’s shaping up really well.
+I’ve been using my own website (also designed by me – a customisation of a commercial website template) as a ‘guinea pig’ and it’s shaping up really well.
 It looks so much simpler and more modern than my existing website – and, of course, it’s responsive meaning that it works across all platforms.